Frequently Asked Questions

 How is CAREX Canada funded?

-CAREX Canada is a multi-institution team of researchers that combines academic expertise and government resources to generate an evidence-based carcinogen surveillance program for Canada.
-The purpose of CAREX Canada is to estimate the number of Canadians exposed to substances associated with cancer in the workplace and community environments.
-CAREX is an acronym for CARcinogen EXposure.
+CAREX Canada is a multi-institution team of researchers and specialists that combines academic expertise and government resources to generate an evidence-based carcinogen surveillance program for Canada.
+The purpose of CAREX Canada is to estimate the number of Canadians exposed to substances associated with cancer in workplace and community environments.
+CAREX stands for CARcinogen EXposure.

 Carcinogen surveillance is defined as the ongoing collection of information about exposure to known or suspected cancer-causing agents in a certain group of people.
 The information collected may include where exposure occurs in a population, how exposure occurs (for example, indoor air at home or at work, drinking water, or food and beverages), and whether it affects people of a certain sex or living in certain geographical areas.

-According to the Canadian Cancer Statistics 2013, approximately 41% of Canadian women and 46% of men will develop cancer during their lifetimes.
-Approximately one in four Canadians is expected to die of cancer.
+According to the Canadian Cancer Statistics 2017, approximately 45% of Canadian women and 49% of men will develop cancer during their lifetimes.
+Approximately one in four Canadians is expected to die of cancer, making it the leading cause of death in Canada.

 The World Health Organization estimates that up to 19% of all cancers result from workplace or environmental exposures and account for 1.3 million deaths annually around the world.
 The National Collaborating Centre for Environmental Health reports that preliminary estimates suggest that annual health care costs in Canada associated with occupational and environmental cancers range between $3.6 to 9.1 billion (Boyd et al. Environmental Research, Volume 106, Issue 2, February 2008, Pages 240–249).